Key Takeaways

 Which Platform Should You Choose?

-The right answer depends on what your clinic actually needs from a practice management system – not on which platform has the most features in aggregate.
+The right answer depends on what your clinic actually needs from a practice management system – including where you’re based and whether you want software alone or software plus a surrounding services infrastructure.

 Choose Pabau if your clinic requires a unified operational platform covering booking, clinical documentation, consent, invoicing, staff management, and marketing automation.
 It is particularly suited to practices operating across multiple locations, practices that are scaling and diversifying their service mix beyond aesthetics, and any clinic where integration with accounting, payment, or marketing tools is a current or near-term requirement.
-The verified review base and documented multi-location support make it a lower-risk choice for practices with complex operational needs.
+The verified review base, documented multi-location support, and alignment with UK regulatory frameworks make it the default choice for any clinic operating outside the US.

 In either case, run both platforms through a structured evaluation using your own clinic’s specific workflows – not a generic feature checklist.
 The platform that handles your most frequent daily tasks with the least friction is almost always the right choice, regardless of how the marketing materials compare.